/* Rambling Owl addition to remove page titles from blogs */

 As I followed the road south I found myself unexpectedly surrounded by mature woodland.
 Somehow I never equated Gigha with trees - I imagined a sort of heather strewn tundra - but here I was driving through a forest of Beech and Oak with giant specimens well over a hundred years old.
 It wasn't an extensive forest by any means but several acres of established woodland habitat were a pleasant surprise and a pleasure to drive through.
 I have learned since that, relative to its size, Gigha is one of the most productive and fertile places in Scotland.
 It is influenced by the North Atlantic Drift and this provides for a drier and milder climate than other areas of western Scotland.
 Despite this, for most of its history Gigha was indeed treeless and the small forest I drove through was planted as recently as the 18th century.

 When the trees finally gave out I had reached the southern end of the island, more abruptly then I had bargained for.
 The large house we had spied at the 'southern' tip of Gigha was in fact on its own separate island (Gigalum) across a narrow channel of water.
 It was an old ruined armhouse, unoccupied for many years on account of its reputation for being haunted.
 Unfortunately from the vantage point of South End Pier the house was hidden behind a shoulder of rock.
 The Pier had the feel of a place seldom used.
 A few wooden huts leaned together against the wind rushing in from the Atlantic and a rickety wooden jetty ran out into the channel between Gigalum and Gigha.
-I tried to make out Muasdale across the sound but a fine drizzle was obscuring any fine details of the Kintyre coast.
+I tried to make out Muasdale across the sound but a fine drizzle was obscuring any details of the Kintyre coast.
 The wind turbines we had picked out with our binoculars were close by, across a small meadow.
 They loomed above us, pale white and alien, whispering ghostly gossip to each other.
 Known locally as Creideas, D'chas and Carthannas (Gaelic for Faith, Hope and Charity) the wind turbines were set up in 2005 and wholly project managed by the islanders.
 Excess electricity being sold back into the national grid with profits ploughed back into local programmes for the benefit of the island community Unlike the companionable silence that enveloped me whenever I left the car on Arran there was a somewhat forlorn feel to South End Pier, rather like a long neglected corner of a garden.
 This may or not have been improved by the arrival of the Giggling Trio but I didn't stay long enough to find out.
 With a feeling that I was being stalked I left the Pier to the chorus of atonal ring tones and drove back to Ardminish.

 I had missed the entrance to Achamore Gardens on my way down to the Pier but now the impressive stone gateway appeared from amidst the trees to my left.
 I considered paying the entrance fee to explore the grounds.
 I love gardens of all shapes and sizes but I knew I would be inviting trouble from my still unhealed foot if I spent too long on it so reluctantly I decided to give it a miss.
 As it is a garden known principally for its Rhododendrons and Azaleas I would not have been seeing it at its best anyway, which was some consolation.